hashicorp/terraform-provider-vault/website/docs/r/quota_lease_count.md

 * `max_leases` - (Required) The maximum number of leases to be allowed by the quota rule.
 The `max_leases` must be positive.

+* `role` - (Optional) If set on a quota where `path` is set to an auth mount with a concept of roles (such as /auth/approle/), this will make the quota restrict login requests to that mount that are made with the specified role.

 ## Attributes Reference

 No additional attributes are exported by this resource.